alexandertrefz/essence/packages/website/optimisations.md

 counted `from`/`through` one and the general `Step` one — and List's `map`, `keepEvery` and both `reduce` entries.

+**A List a Program has PROVEN something about walks the same way.** A checked refinement is erased before the first pass runs, so a `NonEmptyList` arrives here as the ordinary List it always was — but `NonEmptyList` declares a `map` of its own, so that it may promise the answer is not empty either, and the call carries that Namespace's name.
+The Method behind the promise is List's own `map` re-exported, so it is inlined as List's is. `map` is the only walking Method the two share: `keepEvery` and both `reduce` entries can answer with fewer items than they were handed, so a proven receiver reaches List's own entry by widening and arrives under List's own name.
+Everything else `NonEmptyList` declares is left alone — `reverse` and `sort` are re-exports this pass does not walk anyway, and `prepend(contentsOf:)`, `removeDuplicates` and `replace` are not List's Functions at all.

 **A callback is inlined only where it is WRITTEN at the call.** A Function-valued name is whatever was bound to it, which is not something a Compiler can read, so a call passing one stays exactly the call it was.
 That is